 Please make sure to read our application information and terms & conditions first, as these may answer any questions you have.
-Should you need further information, you can get in touch with the Film Fund team.
+Should you need further information, you can get in touch with the Film Fund team through our contact form.

-We receive a very high number of applications, so unfortunately we’re not able to discuss projects in advance.
-Please submit an application for funding to receive a response from the Film Fund team.
+We receive a very high number of applications, so unfortunately we’re not able to discuss projects creatively in advance.

 I need to set up my own production company.
 How do I do this?

 The BFI isn’t able to offer advice on setting up a company.
-If you need further information and advice, please contact Companies House in the first instance.
+If you need further information and advice, you could try contacting Companies House.

 Can I include my treatment or script when I submit my application?